Pumpkin Patch Dramatic Play

-It’s fall and that means it’s time to change the dramatic play center into a Pumpkin Patch!
+It’s fall, and that means it’s time to change the pretend play center into a Pumpkin Patch Dramatic Play!
 Students learn SO much through play in the dramatic play center.
 Fill your Pumpkin Patch with math and literacy play opportunities, and your students won’t even realize they are learning.

 Students twisted butcher paper to create the branches on our tree and vines in our pumpkin patch.
 They crumbled up paper to make the leaves on our tree.
 They cut and crumbled paper to make kettle corn.
 They also made paper cookies for our snack shop.
 Making props is an authentic way to build all those little fine motor muscles and to develop scissor skills.

 Making props take some time.
 The dramatic play center was closed for four days while we were setting up and creating our pumpkin patch.
 Students who picked to go to dramatic play during center time went there to make props, not play.

 How cute is this pumpkin stand?
 Students painted a few boxes yellow.
 Then glued yellow paper strips to it to create hay bales!
 The bags in the middle that are painted yellow, green, and orange are gourds (if you can’t tell).

 The dirt in the wheel barrow is just crumbled up brown paper.
 I taped a large piece of brown butcher paper to the ground to create the field.
 These two farmers are planting more seeds in our pumpkin patch.
 Look closely and you can see the seed (rock) they are planting.

 Students painted the corn stalks to create a corn maze.
 This activity strengthened their upper arm muscles.
 The yellow tape was the path students could walk on.
 It went all around the pumpkin patch!